Measurement of two-particle correlations with respect to second- and third-order event planes in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Introduction

 It is important to understand the interactions of partons with the QGP at all scales from the hard-scattering scale to the thermal scale.
 Below $E_{\rm jet}\approx $10 GeV, full jet reconstruction is much more difficult due the underlying event subtraction.
-Two-particle correlations are important because they can probe lower energies.
-However, observations of many of the energy loss effects mentioned above, especially for lower jet and particle momenta in dijet two-particle correlations, have been obscured due to the much larger contribution from the underlying event at these momenta.
+Two-particle correlations are important because they can probe lower jet (or parton) energies.
+However, observations of energy loss effects mentioned above, especially for lower jet and particle momenta in two-particle correlations, have been obscured due to the much larger contribution from the underlying event at these momenta.

-The underlying event modulations are attributed to hydrodynamic collective flow patterns where the importance of higher-order terms was established more recently~\cite{Alver:2010gr,Xu:2010du,ATLAS:2012at,Adare:2011tg,ALICE:2011ab,Chatrchyan:2013kba}.
-These patterns are thought to result from the hydrodynamic response of the QGP to fluctuating initial geometrical shapes of the interacting portions of the colliding nuclei.
-Many hydrodynamic models have been developed which capture these effects \cite{Shen:2014vra,Lin:2004en,Romatschke:2015gxa}, but to date, important details of these models are still under development, and their full implementation requires involved calculations.
+The underlying event modulations are attributed to hydrodynamic collective flow patterns where the importance of higher-order flow harmonics was established more recently~\cite{Alver:2010gr,Xu:2010du,ATLAS:2012at,Adare:2011tg,ALICE:2011ab,Chatrchyan:2013kba}.
+These patterns are thought to result from the hydrodynamic response of the QGP to fluctuating initial geometrical shapes of the overlap region of the colliding nuclei.
+Many hydrodynamic models have been developed which capture these effects~\cite{Shen:2014vra,Lin:2004en}, but to date, important details of these models are still under development, and their full implementation requires involved calculations.
 This motivates the use of a simpler data-driven model, which will be explored in this work.

-The shape of the collective flow in the transverse plane is parameterized~\cite{Voloshin:1994mz,Ollitrault:1992bk,Poskanzer:1998yz,Adare:2010ux} by a Fourier expansion with
+The shape of the collective flow in the transverse plane is parameterized~\cite{Voloshin:1994mz,Ollitrault:1992bk,Poskanzer:1998yz} by a Fourier expansion with